Adam Denish ’89: First-Class Veterinarian

 When Adam Denish was in elementary school, he knew he wanted to become a veterinarian.
 His ambitions didn’t change but, after graduating a year early from high school, he was too young to enter the University of Pennsylvania’s undergraduate veterinary program.
 He decided to attend Arcadia for a year, until he met the age requirement.
 Two weeks into his studies, he changed his mind—“I called my parents and told them I was staying at Arcadia.”

 Denish says he made the right decision.
 “Arcadia helped me significantly,” he says.
 “As an undergraduate Biology student, I got involved in everything.
 I knew every student and professor.”
-His responsibilities included supervising the snakes that were used in research studies and landing an internship at the Philadelphia Zoo.
+His responsibilities included supervising the snakes that were used in research studies, and he landed an internship at the Philadelphia Zoo.